Virgin Media Two: 3Kids

 On 27 June 2016, 3e began to broadcast a kids programming block titled 3Kids.
 The programming block airs seven days a week from 07:00 to 10:00, which features shows such as Barney & Friends, Origanimals, Teletubbies, Ghosts of Time, The Wiggles, Stella and Sam, Winx Club, and Babar and the Adventures of Badou among others.

 From Monday 9 January 2017, 3Kids moved to sister channel Be3.
 This was part of a major TV3 rebrand.

-Since 30 August 2018 when be3 become Virgin Media Three, the 3Kids branding has not been used.
+Since 30 August 2018 when be3 became Virgin Media Three, the 3Kids branding has not been used.
 However, children's shows were broadcast from 07:00-09:00 daily on Virgin Media Three and was branded as Virgin Media Kids.

 The programming block was later quietly discontinued on 18 September 2021 when Teletubbies was removed from the Virgin Media Three schedule, as such and since then, Virgin Media Television now no longer broadcasts any kids programming.